 Life For The Children Of Rosemary West

-From inside their modest semi-detached home on 25 Cromwell Street, Gloucester, England, the West’s began a sadistic killing spree.
+From inside their modest semi-detached home on 25 Cromwell Street in Gloucester, England, the West’s began a sadistic killing spree.
 They opened their home to boarders and offered rides to vulnerable young women alone on the streets of Gloucester.
 Once in their home, these women would likely never leave again.

 The West’s home was of the first serial killer dens to be dubbed a “House of Horrors,” as Rosemary and Fred West took in renters they then raped and murdered.

 The children of the West family, including Rosemary West’s two biological daughters and one son, fared no better.
 They faced whippings, rapes, and ultimately, murder, as well.

 Mae, one of the daughters, recalled the shame and disgust she felt while booking men for her mother’s sex work.

 “People say I am lucky to have survived, but I wish I had died.
 I can still taste the fear.
 Still feel the pain.
 It’s like going back to being a child again,” recalled Anne Marie, Rosemary’s other stepdaughter by Fred.

 The girl would later testify to the brutality of the West household once the parents were caught in their murderous schemes.
 Both Mae and Anne Marie were repeatedly raped by their father, men who paid West for sex, and their uncle.
 Anne Marie even became pregnant and infected with sexually transmitted diseases by her father as a young teenager.